fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/3_classes_and_objects_2.md

 Class methods are where we put functionality that does not pertain to _individual_ objects.
 Objects contain state, and if we have a method that __does not need to deal with states__, then we can just use a class method.

 ### Class Variables
-Just as instance variables capture information related to specific instances of classes (i.e., objects), we can create variables for an entire class that are appropriately named *class variables*.
+Just as instance variables capture information related to specific instances of classes (i.e., objects), we can create variables for an entire class (i.e. they are shared between all instances of a class) that are appropriately named *class variables*.
 Class variables are created using two `@` symbols like so: `@@`.
 ```
 class GoodDog
   @@number_of_dogs = 0